hailex42/ticket-lifecycle/README.md

 Sev-B (4 hours, 24/7)
 Support

-Work the ticket to completion as john
+Work the ticket to completion as john.
 </p>